-works in relation to the public right of way over grassed strip at Bewley Grove and Mount Bellew Way, Ballyowen, Lucan, Co.
-Dublin.

-for Appropriate Assessment in accordance with the requirements of Article 6(3) of the EU Habitats Directive for
+Works in relation to the open space at Bewley Grove, Mount Bellew Way & St. Andrew's Fairway and the provision of car parking at Willsbrook Park, Mount Bellew Way and the R136 (Outer Ring Road), Ballyowen, Lucan, Co.
+Dublin for Appropriate Assessment in accordance with the requirements of Article 6(3) of the EU Habitats Directive for